Call For A Confidential Consultation

 Collaboration

-A collaborative divorce will allow a couple to reach a settlement in a non-adversarial manner.
+collaborative divorce will allow a couple to reach a settlement in a non-adversarial manner.
 The hope is that a peaceful resolution of a dispute through the collaborative law process will help preserve an amicable relationship between the parties after the divorce is final.
 Here are some critical things to know about the collaborative divorce process:

 • Both parties must choose to use the collaborative process, and each must be represented by an independent attorney.